Doctor of Philosophy (Theological Studies) Program

 Language Requirements

 Proficiency in Biblical Hebrew and Greek as well as two modern research languages (usually German and French) are required for the THS program.
-Proficiency for all languages must be demonstrated by the end of the first year in the program.
-This may require some exams/courses to be taken in the semester prior to matriculation and/or in the first summer of the student’s program.
+Proficiency for all languages must be demonstrated before the student writes the comprehensive exams.
+This may require some exams/courses to be taken in the semester prior to matriculation and/or in the summers of the student’s program.
 The exams for any given language may be taken no more than two times, after which the participant shall meet with the Director.
 Language examinations are administered on a regular basis by the Academic Doctoral Office (ADO).
-Exam dates are available under the “Calendars” link at the ADO page in MyTIU.
+Exam dates are available on the ADO page on MyTIU.

 Biblical Greek